-France May Hold Referendum on Austerity Measures Amid Debt Concerns
+France Considers Referendum on Austerity Measures

-» Published: May 05 2025 at 24:25
+» Published: May 05 2025

-France May Hold Referendum on Austerity Measures Amid Debt Concerns
+France Considers Referendum on Austerity Measures

-Photo: Abdul Saboor AP/TT
+Photo: Abdul Saboor/AP/TT

 When the debt becomes overwhelming, the deficits become unsustainable, he adds.

-The previous French government fell last autumn in the aftermath of a tough political battle over the budget.
+The previous French government fell last autumn in the aftermath of a tough political battle over precisely the budget.

 Loading related articles...